The Glen, Cork: Regeneration

 View across the Glen valley of new housing built during Phase I of the Glen Regeneration Project.

 During the 2000s, The Glen underwent significant changes as part of the Glen Regeneration Project.
 Phase I of the project which was completed in 2006 involved using new infill housing to occupy obscure areas and provide passive supervision of public space.
 A series of new, mainly single-storey terraced houses were used to form a coherent edge to the development where it meets the Glen amenity park, with the re-formed embankment to the park planted with native trees and shrubs in keeping with local biodiversity.
 Much needed community facilities were provided in the form of a day-care centre which overlooks the Glen Park.
 The centre is flanked by a care-taker's apartment, and opens onto a semi-private landscaped garden which is shared with a number of the residential units.
-Additional community facilities will be provided as part of subsequent phases of the Regeneration.
+Additional community facilities will be provided as part of subsequent phases of the project.
 One of the existing flat blocks was demolished and the other two refurbished to provide a mix of housing with private outdoor space and better security.
 Much of the unresolved public space was addressed by extending private space out to the existing road network, which allowed for new gardens and boundary walls as well as new driveways or parking bays to be provided to the existing houses.
 A new green space was created in the centre of the scheme.